okta/okta.github.io/_source/_posts/2017-07-25-oidc-primer-part-1.md

 In 2015, the [JWT spec](https://tools.ietf.org/html/rfc7519) was released.
 It proposed the creation of tokens which encoded other information.
 This token could be used as an opaque identifier and could also be inspected for additional information – such as identity attributes.
 It called these attributes `claims`.
 The spec also includes provisions for cryptographically signed JWTs (called JWSs) and encrypted JWTs (called JWEs).
 A signed JWT is particularly useful in application development because you can have a high degree of confidence that the information encoded into the JWT has not been tampered with.
 By verifying the JWT within the application, you can avoid another round trip to an API service.
 It also allows to enforce behavior, like expiration, because you know the `exp` claim has not been altered.

-There’s no direct relationship between JWT and OAuth2.
-However, many OAuth2 implementers saw the benefits of JWTs and began using them as either (or both) access and refresh tokens.
+There’s no direct relationship between JWT and OAuth 2.0.
+However, many OAuth 2.0 implementers saw the benefits of JWTs and began using them as either (or both) access and refresh tokens.

 OIDC formalizes the role of JWT in mandating that ID Tokens be JWTs.
 Many OIDC implementers will also use JWTs for access and refresh tokens, but it is not dictated by the spec.